nisaacson/number-string-representation/README.md

 [![Build Status](https://travis-ci.org/nisaacson/number-string-representation.png)](https://travis-ci.org/nisaacson/number-string-representation)
 [![Dependency Status](https://david-dm.org/nisaacson/number-string-representation.png)](https://david-dm.org/nisaacson/number-string-representation)

-Module to take an float amount and convert it to a string representation.
+Take a decimal number and convert it to a string representation.
 For example if you have the number `2523.04`, this module will convert `2523.04` to `"Two thousand five hundred twenty-three and 04/100 dollars"`

 # Installation